Disappearance of Jo Jo Dullard

-Josephine "Jo Jo" Dullard is an Irish woman who disappeared at the age of 21 (born 25 January 1974) on 9 November 1995.
+Josephine "Jo Jo" Dullard (born 25 January 1974) is an Irish woman who disappeared at the age of 21 on 9 November 1995.
 The last confirmed sighting of her was at a public telephone box in Moone, County Kildare.
-In 2020, gardaí upgraded her disappearance to a murder investigation after cold case detectives concluded that she "met her death through violent means".
+In 2020, Gardaí upgraded her disappearance to a murder investigation after cold case detectives concluded that she "met her death through violent means".
 Although a person of interest was arrested and questioned in November 2024, no one has ever been charged or convicted in relation to Dullard's disappearance.

 Background

 Jo Jo Dullard was the youngest of five siblings from a family in Callan, County Kilkenny.
 Her father died shortly before she was born and her mother died from cancer in 1983.
 Dullard had recently returned to Kilkenny after working in Dublin for two years.
 She was due to start a new full-time job as a waitress on the Monday following her disappearance.